Danny Crow

-Daniel Stephen Crow (born 26 January 1986) is a retired English footballer who is currently manager of Harleston Town.
+Daniel Stephen Crow (born 26 January 1986) is an English former footballer who played as a striker.

 Career

 Crow made his senior debut as a substitute for Norwich City in a Premier League match against Middlesbrough on 28 December 2004.
 He was loaned to Northampton Town towards the end of the 2004–05 season, where he scored two goals in ten games, and released by Norwich that summer.

 He signed for League Two side Peterborough United at the start of the 2005–06 season, becoming the club's top goalscorer with 17 goals.
 The next season was less successful, with Crow scoring 10 goals in 42 games.
-During the campaign, Crow featured on the Sky One documentary "Big Ron Manager", and was criticised for his poor attitude and for being overweight.
+During the campaign, Crow featured on the Sky One documentary Big Ron Manager, and was criticised for his poor attitude and for being overweight.
 Reflecting on the documentary in 2020, Crow said: "I was portrayed badly by the programme and I believe that it affected my career.
 It harmed my chances of progressing."

 On 9 October 2007 he signed an initial one-month loan deal at Notts County.
 However, during his first game for "The Magpies" he suffered a broken fifth metatarsal, and was sent back to Peterborough.
 He rejoined Notts County in February 2008, scoring against Chester City in his first game back at the club.
 He went on to make twelve further appearances, scoring once more, as Notts County avoided relegation from The Football League.

 After being told by then-Peterborough manager Darren Ferguson that he was "surplus to requirements", Crow had his contract terminated by mutual consent on 1 September 2008.
 Ten days later, Crow agreed to join Peterborough's local rivals Cambridge United on a free transfer move that took him to the Abbey Stadium on a contract until May 2010.

-His first season at Cambridge proved to be ultimately unsuccessful, scoring only 3 goals as the club lost in the play-off final at Wembley Stadium.
-The next season saw Crow flourish under new manager Martin Ling, even through Cambridge finished in mid-table.
-Crow was named Cambridge United player of the year for the 2009–10 season, having finished the campaign as top scorer with 19 goals.
+His first season at Cambridge proved to be ultimately unsuccessful, scoring only three goals as the club lost in the play-off final at Wembley Stadium.
+The next season saw Crow flourish under new manager Martin Ling, even though Cambridge finished in mid-table.
+Crow was named Cambridge United Player of the Year for the 2009–10 season, having finished the campaign as top scorer with 19 goals.
 The decision was made via an online vote on the club's official website, where he gained 85.3% of the votes.